otwld/velero-ui/README.md

 - ⚡ **Optimized Performance:** Velero UI leverages caching for fast performance and quick rendering.
 - 📱 **Responsive Design:** Fully functional on mobile devices and tablets.
+- 🖥️ **Desktop Application:** Available as a desktop application through Tauri for Windows, macOS and Linux.

 ## 📋 Requirements